Jordan A Hachtel

 Current Research Interests:

 I specialize in the use of scanning transmission electron microscopy (STEM) to study the optical, vibrational, and electronic behavior of structures and materials at the nanoscale.
-Utilizing ultra-high energy resolution monochromated electron energy loss spectroscopy (EELS) I examine infrared excitations in materials such as plasmon and phonons.
-Additionally, I specialize in using high-speed pixelated detectors and cameras to perform 4D-STEM experiments, capable of imaging the electrostatic fields of materials with atomic-resolution using differential phase contrast.
-Also, I work on directly integrating advanced numerical and image analysis techniques into the STEM controller software to facilitate efficient acquisition of complex multidimensional datasets.
+Utilizing ultra-high energy resolution monochromated electron energy loss spectroscopy (EELS) I examine infrared excitations in materials such as molecular vibrations, phonons, and shallow electron energy levels.
+Also, I work on directly integrating advanced numerical and image processing techniques into distributable iPython notebooks and microscope control software to facilitate efficient acquisition and analysis of complex multidimensional monochromated EELS datasets.

 Center for Nanophase Materials Sciences Postdoctoral Award - 2018